mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 ---

 ## Bus Functions
-Functions receives the main composite type `PowerSystem` and arguments by keyword to set or change bus parameters, and affect field `bus`.
+Functions receive the composite type `PowerSystem` and arguments by keyword to set or change bus parameters and update the field `bus`.
 ```@docs
 addBus!
 shuntBus!